 Fast Tracking your Engine for Growth

-Last month, Astra completed Bell Curve’s four-week Growth Training Program.
+Last month, Astra completed Demand Curve’s four-week Growth Training Program.
 After coming back up for air – it really was an exhilarating and intense bootcamp-like experience – we’ve had a chance to gain enough altitude to understand the impact it had for the trajectory of our startup.

 I’ll share details around why we decided to apply for the program, what it was like going through a growth marketing bootcamp, and the results we were able to achieve upon completing it.